Back to treatments

 Foam Echo-Sclerosis

-Ultrasound precision to inject a sclerosing foam into tortuous veins or those invisible to the naked eye.
+Ultrasound precision to treat tortuous veins or those invisible to the naked eye.
+A highly effective method.

 Clinical Results